 Reimagining learning for the future

-The Commission is developing a research-into-action initiative that tests and evaluates how teachers can harness the most promising technology solutions such as adaptive learning software.
-In combination with effective pedagogies, these more personalized, flexible learning solutions will equip students with higher order skills for the future of work.
+The Commission is developing a research-into-action global initiative that tests and evaluates how teachers can harness the potential of adaptive learning software to deliver personalized learning at scale..
+In combination with effective pedagogies, these more personalized, flexible learning solutions will equip students with the 21st century skills needed for the future of work.

 Exploring new models of learning

 Now, more than ever, we need to reimagine, rebuild, and reset how children learn in the wake of the COVID-19 crisis.
 We are exploring “High Touch High Tech” learning approaches which personalize learning for every child.
 Does combining adaptive learning technologies with tailored support from teachers produce more inclusive learning and acquisition of higher order skills?
 Initial evidence is promising, but experiences are still too few and far between.
 The ecosystem for scale and potential impact in different contexts need to be studied further.